 However, sometimes the gravity of the joint property ownership disputes is such that seeking legal assistance seems to be the only way out.
 Hiring the services of a professionally competent real estate attorney can help a lot in straightening out ownership and property disputes between real estate joint owners.

-Either you plan to enter into a real estate property joint ownership or are already a co-owner and going through some disputes, this article is for you.
-In this, we have discussed in length many important aspects of joint property ownership disputes.
+Whether you plan to enter into a real estate property joint ownership or are already a co-owner and going through some disputes, this article is for you.
+We have discussed many important aspects of joint property ownership disputes in this.

 What is joint ownership of a real estate property?

-Joint ownership of a real estate property in its simplest form means any land and fixed (immovable) property whose ownership title is shared by more than one person.
+In its simplest form, joint ownership of a real estate property means any land and fixed (immovable) property whose ownership title is shared by more than one person.

 However, joint ownership itself is a broad term.
 Therefore, to understand the very nature of it that applies in your case, it is important to classify its types.
 These are –